Todd Jones smiling.

 Meet Our Gallery Director

-Todd Jones is a Visiting Assistant Professor and Gallery Director for the Art Department at Meredith College.
-Todd received his BFA with a double major in Studio Art and Psychology from Florida State University, an MFA in Painting + Drawing, and Graduate Certificate in Visual Arts Management from Ohio University.
+Todd Jones is an Assistant Professor and Gallery Director for the Art Department at Meredith College.
+Originally from Tallahassee in Florida, Todd earned a Bachelor of Fine Arts (BFA) degree, with a double major in Studio Art and Psychology from Florida State University.
+He further obtained a Master of Fine Arts (MFA) degree in Studio Art, concentrating in Painting + Drawing, and a Graduate Certificate in Visual Arts Management from Ohio University.

 Todd has worked for various non-profit art galleries and community arts organizations.
-He has also been an artist-in-residence at the Hambidge Center in Rabun Gap, Georgia, Mineral House Media, Studio 209 in Thomasville, Georgia, and attended the Summer Painting and Sculpture Intensive at the Tyler School of Art in Philadelphia, Pennsylvania.
-He was a 2022 William and Dorothy Yeck Award Finalist for Miami University’s Young Painters Competition, a finalist for the Fifth Edition of the Boynes Emerging Artist Award, and a 2022 nominee for The Dedalus Foundation Master of Fine Arts Fellowship.
+He has been an artist-in-residence at several well-known creative arts centers, such as Wildacres in Little Switzerland, North Carolina; The Hambidge Center in Rabun Gap, Georgia; and Studio 209 in Thomasville, Georgia.
+He attended the Summer Painting and Sculpture Intensive at the Tyler School of Art in Philadelphia, Pennsylvania.
+His work has earned recognitions, including being a Finalist for the 2022 William and Dorothy Yeck Award from the Miami University’s Young Painters Competition; and a Finalist at the Fifth Edition of the Boynes Emerging Artist Award.

-As a professor, he facilitates learning through active exploration, observation, and critique.
-He actively encourages experimentation in the classroom through concepts and materials, with each assignment aiming to improve conceptual, technical, and professional skills.
+As a professor, he facilitates learning through active observation, experimentation, and critique.
+He actively encourages creativity in the classroom through conceptual thinking and materials, aiming to improve conceptual development, technical, and professional skills.
 He believes that art advances the development of learning about ourselves and those around us.
-Also, developing creative problem-solving skills is necessary to navigate our constantly changing environment, and skills in creativity are applied in every facet of the professional world.
+He likewise believes creative problem-solving is necessary to navigate our constantly changing environment, and creativity could be applied in every facet of the professional world.

 The Galleries